 Deferred tax is calculated on the basis of the tax rates that are expected to apply to the period when the asset is realised or the liability is settled.
-The effect on deferred tax of any changes in tax rates is charged to the income statement, except to the extent that it relates to items previously charged or credited directly to equity.
+The effect on deferred tax of any changes in tax rates is charged to profit or loss, except to the extent that it relates to items previously recognised either in other comprehensive income or directly in equity.